LabBench-Society/Protocols.Beta/README.md

 1. Open the zip file you have been sent with the current version of the LabBench Beta program in the Windows File Manager, and go to the ```win-x64``` directory within that zip file.
 The contents of this directory should look like this:
 ![](win-x64.png)
 2. Mark all the files by pressing Ctrl + A, and then select all for copying by pressing Ctrl + C
-3. Goto the root of your C: drive.
+3. In the File Explorer goto This PC, and then goto the C: drive.
 4. Create a folder named ```Tools```
 5. Within this folder create a folder named ```LabBench```
 6. Go into that folder, this should look like this: